Chetan-Badadhe/Hotel-Booking-Data-Analysis/README.md

 - This dataset contains a mix of categorical, numerical, and date-related features relevant to hotel bookings.

 Goal:
-My goal was to analyze data to identify:
 1. Where do the maximum Guest come from which country.
 2. Creating Graph as country wise data.
 3. Pivot table for differnce between assigned and reserved room types using Levergae the normalize the parameter of croasstab.